Kazakhstan in the Junior Eurovision Song Contest: 2018–2022: Participation

+2023–present: Withdrawal

 On 6 June 2023, Khabar Agency revealed that Kazakhstan would not participate in the Junior Eurovision Song Contest 2023 held in Nice, however, the broadcaster later expressed hope of returning in 2024.
 On 22 August 2024, the broadcaster confirmed that it would not return in 2024 because of financial constraints, in addition to the later start time of 18:00 CET, which would have taken place three hours ahead of Central European Time within the country.
-On 12 June 2025, Khabar Agency confirmed its non-participation for the third consecutive year, prior to the announcement of the participants list by the EBU, to instead focus on membership in the regular Eurovision Song Contest, which will be decided in 2026.
+On 12 June 2025, Khabar Agency confirmed its non-participation for the third consecutive year, prior to the announcement of the participants list by the EBU, to instead focus on membership in the regular Eurovision Song Contest.
+On 29 November 2025, the Kazakh Ministry of Culture and Information stated that discussions with the EBU regarding their debut in the senior contest would take place in early 2026.
+However on 15 January 2026, Martin Green, the Executive Supervisor of the EBU, revealed that Kazakhstan would not be invited to take part in the Eurovision Song Contest 2026 because the deadline for applications had already passed.
+This followed rumours that Kazakhstan could be invited as a special guest similar to how Australia joined the contest in 2015.
+As of January 2026, Khabar Agency has not made any announcements regarding a return to the junior contest.